Daughter says ‘Hotel Rwanda’ hero was ‘kidnapped’ in Dubai

 It was not clear when Rusesabagina would appear in court or what evidence Rwandan authorities have to support their charges.
 Police said Rusesabagina is “suspected to be the founder, leader, sponsor and member of violent, armed, extremist terror outfits including the Rwanda Movement for Democratic Change (MRCD) operating out of various places in the region and abroad.”

 The MRCD in a statement Monday condemned the arrest of Rusesabagina, which it identified as one of its leaders.
 It describes itself as a political platform.
+The organization did not immediately respond to a request for comment.

 Interpol did not immediately respond to questions from the AP.